-The Commodity Disconnect: An important finding is the significant difference in the type of commodities produced by young and senior farmers.
+The Commodity Disconnect: An important finding is the difference in the type of commodities produced by young and senior farmers.
 Using the Census' North American Industry Classification System (NAICS) codes, we compared the primary commodities produced by senior farmers without young secondary or tertiary operators to all young principal operators.
-For several commodities-notably greenhouse/nursery, beef and the NAICS code categories of "other crop production" (including hay, maple and highly diversified farms) and "animal aquaculture and other animal production" (including equine)-there are significantly fewer young farmers growing these crops.
+For a few commodities-notably fruit, nursery/greenhouse and the NAICS code category of "other crop production," which includes hay, maple and highly diversified farms-there are significantly fewer young farmers growing these crops.
+Conversely, there are significantly more young operators than seniors growing vegetables.